show-me-your-works/show-me-your-works-introduce/README.md

 # show-me-your-works-introduce

-Maybe you have heard the word that "Talk is easy,show me your code."
+Maybe you have heard that "Talk is easy,show me your code."

 However, in my opinion, "Talk is easy,show me your works."